 Events - Covid Secure

-Whilst we understand that the government’s restrictions on trading are affecting businesses, the most important message is still to control the virus and save lives.
-Everyone can play a part in achieving this by following the Government’s guidance, by maintaining social distancing.
-Part of the attraction of attending events often includes socialising and consuming alcohol.
-This can lead to attendees engaging in more risky behaviours and taking less notices of the rules around social distancing or contravening government guidance.
-This behaviour is foreseeable and must be anticipated by event organisers, you must therefore put in place control measures to reduce these risks.
-The measures you take might be over and above your normal trading procedures but the prevention of a second spike in virus cases is of paramount importance in order to save lives.
+Part of the attraction of attending events often includes socialising and associated activity.
+This can lead to attendees engaging in more risky behaviours and taking less notice of the rules around social distancing or contravening government guidance.
+This behaviour is foreseeable and must be anticipated by event organisers; you must put in place control measures to reduce these risks.
+The measures might be over and above your normal trading procedures but the prevention of a second spike in virus cases is of paramount importance.

 It remains the case that individuals should not: